 Frequently Asked Questions

 A number of credit factors can impact your chances of getting a mortgage:

-- Foreclosure – Foreclosures do not automatically disqualify you from getting a mortgage, but as with bankruptcy, there is a waiting period.
-You must wait at least 24 months to qualify for a mortgage after foreclosure.
+- Foreclosures do not automatically disqualify you from getting a mortgage, but as with bankruptcy, there is a waiting period.
+You may need to wait at least 24 months to qualify for a mortgage after foreclosure.

 That said, every situation is different!
-To know where you stand, contact a Newfi Mortgage Advisor today to see whether you can qualify for a mortgage with low credit.
-We’ll talk to you about why your credit isn’t where you want it to be, and what the right loan is for your situation.
+To know where you stand, contact a Newfi Senior Loan Advisor today to see if you can qualify for a mortgage with your current credit score.

 If you’re working to increase your credit score to get a mortgage in the future, consider these tips: